trigaten/Learn_Prompting/docs/Images/midjourney.md

 ---
 # 🟢 Midjourney

-[Midjourney](https://www.midjourney.com) is another AI image generator Unlike Stable Diffusion, Midjourney uses a Discord bot as an interface for AI image generation (join the Discord [here](https://discord.gg/midjourney) or experiment with the bot in the [Learn Prompting Discord](http://learnprompting.org/discord)).
-However, using the Midjourney Bot follows the same basic principles for image prompting.
+[Midjourney](https://www.midjourney.com) is an AI image generator that operates through a Discord bot interface as well as a web app (an API version of Midjourney is planned).
+The process for generating images with Midjourney follows the same fundamental principles as other AI image generators, including the use of prompts to guide the generation process.

+One of the unique features of Midjourney compared to other AI image generators is its ability to create visually striking and artisticly composed images.
+This is attributed to the model's specialized training, which enables it to produce high-quality images with specific artistic parameters (more about this in "Advanced Prompts" > "Parameters").

+You can experiment with the Midjourney Bot in the [Learn Prompting Discord](http://learnprompting.org/discord) or in the [official Midjourney Discord server](https://discord.gg/midjourney).

 import midjourney_astronaut from '../assets/midjourney_astronaut.png';
 import midjourney_astronaut_params from '../assets/midjourney_astronaut_params.png';